natlaughlin/midi/README.md

 ### SSH Tunnel

-If your MidiListener machine is behind a firewell, you can connect them with an SSH tunnel.
+If your MidiReceiver machine is behind a firewell, you can connect them with an SSH tunnel.

 ```
 ssh -f -g natlaugh@natlaughlin.com -L 20070:localhost:20070 -N